 With that in mind, here are 5 things that we would be asking to discover if you are in a forward facing, modern agency relationship OR you are in a dying relationship that is haunted by a show-reel of past advertising glories:

 Do we REALLY speak the same language anymore?

 So many agencies still talk about the ‘big idea’ in terms of a one-off executional advertising idea, when today, it’s more important to give brands an idea ‘platform’ that can work across ever channel and touch-point.
 The best platforms of course, still allow you to create individually brilliant executions when the time is right but most traditional creative agencies still obsess entirely over one-off channel execution.

 Test whether you really speak the same language by asking your Creative Director what the best 3 ‘ideas’ are in the market at the moment and why?
 You may well discover that you’re wasting your time, money and patience talking at cross-purposes.

-look at more info Are they really interested in my businesses success or are they pushing their own agenda?
+Are they really interested in my businesses success or are they pushing their own agenda?